 Norman Cousins was deeply impressed by what he heard from Frubowa.
 Unfortunately, he missed Mrs. Dzido-Hassa, therefore, the meeting had to be postponed at 6:00 PM at the Bristol Hotel.
 For Cousins this was the first and most important meeting during his brief visit to Poland, the second took place in ZBoWiD in the next day.
 A closer look at both meetings, as they were described by Cousins in his article, will enable today's reader to understand social and political climate of those times.
 Cousins warmly presented to Saturday Review readers the impression made on him by two victims of criminal medical experiments: Mrs. Jadwiga Dzido-Hassa and Mrs. Stanisława Czajkowska-Bafia who arrived at his place punctually.
 Through the interpreter, Cousins explained the purpose of his visit to Warsaw.
 He mentioned the assistance provided by the Americans to Japanese girls called Hiroshima Maidens, and expressed hope that Americans want to provide the similar aid for Polish women.
 The answer he heard from both women expressed some suspicion and disbelief in the success of such undertaking.
 Norman Cousins was not surprised by that.
-Before leaving for Warsaw, a Polish friend warned Cousins that these women will suspect a trap.
+Before Cousins' departure to Warsaw his Polish friend had warned him that these women will suspect a trap.
 After so many years, in the occupied country, people are vigilant about watching what is happening behind their backs.
-He was born a gifted negotiator.
+Cousins was born a gifted negotiator.
 In 1957 he founded a committee of the National Committee for Sane Nuclear Policy (SANE) and became its first president.
-Thanks to his diplomatic talents he mediates between the Vatican, the Kremlin and the White House in talks on halting nuclear weapons testing which where completed by the ratification of the agreement between the USSR and the U.S. in 1963.
+Thanks to his diplomatic talents he had been mediating between the Vatican, the Kremlin and the White House in talks on halting nuclear weapons testing.
+They where completed by the ratification of the agreement between the USSR and the U.S. in 1963.
 He personally knew John Kennedy and Nikita Khrushchev.
 For his contribution on the reduction of nuclear arms Pope John XXIII gave him his personal medallion.

-In the case of the Polish women who were mutilated by the Nazis in Ravensbruck now living behind the Iron Curtain, Cousins knew that medical assistance in the U.S. could be attained only with the consent of comunist authorities in Poland.
-The article Dialogue in Warsaw was published in June 1958, several months before the arrival of Polish women to the U.S. Therefore, Cousins could not write directly to American readers, of which he seemed fully aware, that a hearing in confidence by the security agents, complaints from individuals and then using it against them was the norm of relations between the citizen and the authorities of the comunist Poland.
+In the case of the Polish women whos legs were mutilated by the Nazis in Ravensbruck now living behind the Iron Curtain, Cousins knew that medical assistance in the U.S. could be attained only with the consent of comunist authorities in Poland.
+The article Dialogue in Warsaw was published in June 1958, several months before the arrival of Polish women to the U.S. Therefore, Cousins could not write directly to American readers about facts, of which he seemed fully aware, that a hearing - in confidence - complaints from individuals by the security agents and then using it against those individuals was the norm of relations between the citizen and the authorities of the comunist Poland.
 Although two years past since a new leader of comunist party came to power whose name was Gomulka, initially regarded by the West and many politically naive Poles as herald of democracy; the political climate in the aforementioned aspect did not change at all.
-Norman Cousins has rightly pointed out in his article that: "15 lat to wystarczająco długi okres czasu aby pogodzić się z beznadziejnością; szarzyzna życia jest wtedy łatwiejsza do zniesienia".
+Norman Cousins has rightly pointed out in his article that: "Fifteen years is a long time; after one makes his peace with hopelessness it is somewhat easier to come to terms with reality"50.